 This tiny place got its start as a strawberry field in the 1920s.
 The owner of the field began leasing lots to Northerners ("tin can tourists") who had come down to camp for the winter, and in the 1950s, he sold the lots to those campers for $2,000 to $2,500 per lot.
 In 1963, the campers incorporated the trailer park into a town with a post office and a mayor.
 Briny Breezes has not changed much since then, although today it is comprised of white colored mobile homes instead of trailers.
 Properties are neatly laid out and tightly packed together.
 Some back to one of several canals and have a boat dock.
-The private oceanfront beach is 600 feet long, and the ICW side has 1,100 feet of waterfront.
+The private, white sand oceanfront beach is 600 feet long and rarely crowded, while the ICW side has 1,100 feet of waterfront.

 Locals, called Brinyites, enjoy a clubhouse and a lot of clubs and planned activities.
-There is also a pharmacy and a beauty salon, but restaurants, shops, groceries, banks, gas stations, churches and the like are found next door in Boynton Beach.
+A pharmacy and a beauty salon are also here, but restaurants, shops, groceries, banks, gas stations, churches and the like are found next door in Boynton Beach.

 The Curtain Raisers produce a theatrical event each season.
 The Beach Club hosts Wednesday happy hours and has a long, oceanfront deck.
 The Art League offers painting classes.
 The Travel Club lets residents give presentations about their recent travel adventures.
 Town government offices are open three days a week.